ykfre/BsodSurvivor/README.md

 # Open Source Acknowledgements

-blink - https://github.com/crosire/blink for pdb parser and some ideas.
+Blink - https://github.com/crosire/blink for pdb parser and some ideas.

 tenzen-llvm-project https://github.com/tentzen/llvm-project, for the implementation of sehs in llvm x64, which return of frame is based on.